Ole Miss Rebels men's basketball

 The Ole Miss Rebels men's basketball team represents the University of Mississippi in the sport of basketball.
 The Rebels compete in the NCAA Division I and the Southeastern Conference (SEC).
 They started the 2015–16 season playing home games at Tad Smith Coliseum on the university's Oxford campus, but played their final game in that facility on December 22, 2015.
 The Rebels opened a new on-campus arena, The Pavilion at Ole Miss, on January 7, 2016.
 The Rebels were led by 12-year head coach Andy Kennedy until his resignation on February 18, 2018.
 Tony Madlock, an assistant under Kennedy, served as the interim head coach for the remainder of the 2017–18 season.
 On March 15, 2018, the school hired former Middle Tennessee head coach Kermit Davis as the new head coach and was formally introduced on March 19.
-Davis was fired in his sixth season on February 24, 2023, after posting a 2-13 conference record with two games remaining on the schedule.
+Davis was fired in his sixth season on February 24, 2023, after posting a 2–13 conference record with two games remaining on the schedule.
 Assistant coach Win Case took over as interim coach for the remainder of the season.

-Ole Miss has made the NCAA tournament on eight occasions and reached the Sweet Sixteen in 2001.
+Ole Miss has appeared ten times in the NCAA tournament, most recently in 2025.
+The Rebels made their deepest tournament run in school history at the 2001 NCAA tournament and the 2025 NCAA tournament, reaching the Sweet 16 both seasons.
 The Rebels have participated in the National Invitation Tournament (NIT) 11 times.
 In 2008 and 2010, they made it to the NIT Semifinals at Madison Square Garden.
 The Rebels have won the SEC Western Division five times.